sb43/debrowser/README.md

 #Analyzing the Results

-After clicking on the 'Submit!' button, DESeq2 will analyze your comparisons and store the results into seperate data tables.
+After clicking on the 'Submit!' button, DESeq2 will analyze your comparisons and store the results into separate data tables.
 Shiny will then allow you to access this data, with multiple interactive features, and at the click of a button.
 It is important to note that the resulting data produced from DESeq is normalized.
 Upon finishing the DESeq analysis, a tab-based menu will appear